bchandos/bchandos.github.io/_blog_source/adding_rss_feed_to_blog.md

   await fs.writeFile('./blog/rss.xml', finalRss);
 ```

 And that's all I need to generate the basic RSS feed.
 Circling back to the description, this should likely be included in our markdown metadata as it can not easily be derived from the contents, and may be useful for other purposes.
+That allows me to do this:

 ```
 <description>${metadata.description}</description>